WAbby404/WAbby404/README.md

 ## Hey, I'm Abby Waddell 👋
-I'm a self taught Web Developer with a background in Design, based in New Jersey.
+I'm a self taught Web Developer with a background in design, based in New Jersey.
 I'm into plants, dogs, art and playing many video games. 😊

 Recently I've been working with React and practicing with new technologies and libraries.
 Some of those include: SASS, React Router, Bootstrap, Testing with Mocha and Chai and the list goes on...
 (Projects have more details)